Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Discussion and conclusions

-For single-particle orbits in $N$-body realizations of a given gravitational potential (here, a spherical Plummer model), $\lambda_{\rm max}$ is larger for more tightly bound orbits (i.e. lower energies), while it decreases for less bound trajectories; the same qualitative trend is observed for the Shannon entropy (Figure~\ref{fig:lambdae}).
-At fixed initial conditions, increasing the resolution of the $N$-body system (i.e. larger $N$ at fixed total mass) produces little variation in $\lambda_{\rm max}$, even as the dynamics approaches the continuum limit (Figure~\ref{fig:lambdaevol}).
+For single-particle orbits in $N$-body realisations of a given gravitational potential (here, a spherical Plummer model), $\lambda_{\rm max}$ is larger for more tightly bound orbits (i.e. lower energies), while it decreases for less bound trajectories; the same qualitative trend is observed for the Shannon entropy (Fig.~\ref{fig:lambdae}).
+At fixed initial conditions, increasing the resolution of the $N$-body system (i.e. larger $N$ at fixed total mass) produces little variation in $\lambda_{\rm max}$, even as the dynamics approaches the continuum limit (Fig.~\ref{fig:lambdaevol}).
 In contrast, the Shannon entropy decreases monotonically with $N$, largely independently of $E$, in qualitative agreement with frequency-map analyses of frozen $N$-body systems \citep{2001PhRvE..64e6209K,2002PhRvE..65f6203S}.
-This discrepancy suggests that $\lambda_{\rm max}$ alone is not a sufficient indicator of chaoticity in gravitational $N$-body systems.
-Being related to the KS entropy, i.e. to the sum of the positive Lyapunov exponents, $\widehat{\mathcal{S}}_{\rm Sh}$ appears to provide a more informative diagnostic, although it relies on coarse-graining and finite-time sampling.
+This discrepancy suggests that $\lambda_{\rm max}$ alone is not a sufficient indicator of chaoticity in gravitational $N$-body systems, at least if chaoticity is understood in terms of finite-time phase-space exploration.
+The maximum Lyapunov exponent measures the fastest local rate of infinitesimal stretching in tangent space.
+In contrast, $\widehat{\mathcal{S}}_{\rm Sh}$ measures the finite-resolution volume effectively sampled by an orbit over the integration time.
+These two quantities are expected to correlate when local stretching efficiently produces transport across the accessible region of phase space and when the dominant stretching direction is representative of the overall instability.
+However, this connection need not hold in general.
+In this sense, the entropy indicator is not a replacement for the Lyapunov exponent, but a complementary diagnostic sensitive to the macroscopic region explored by the trajectory.
+Although $\widehat{\mathcal{S}}_{\rm Sh}$ is not an estimator of the KS entropy per se, it is motivated by the same connection between instability, information production, and phase-space exploration.
+Its behavior could therefore reflect dynamical information that is not contained in $\lambda_{\rm max}$ alone, but is instead associated with the collective contribution of the positive Lyapunov exponents.